Meet the Department

 Every class member is highly valued and encouraged to be involved in all activities, both academic and spiritual.
 We go beyond the pupil’s academic potential by encouraging and supporting them in their spirituality and their faith journey.
 We strive to give all pupils an experience of a living, worshipping community in which they encounter the person of Jesus.

 Academically, pupils receive an excellent grounding in Roman Catholicism as well as an in-depth analysis of other major world religions.
 We aim to cater for each pupil’s individual needs by using a variety of teaching styles; our lessons are interactive, experiential and creative and we encourage debate and discussion.
 Pupils are encouraged to think and challenge their own and others’ ideas in a respectful and mature way.

 As a subject that promotes critical thinking and the ability to develop and evaluate different arguments, RE is a subject that prepares pupils for a number of careers including law, politics, academia and global development.
 Some other careers include: administrator, advice worker, counsellor, healthcare (doctor, nurse), housing adviser, journalist, librarian, Minister of Religion, social worker, teacher and community worker.

 There is a strong culture of academic success in the RE department.
 Pupils perform exceptionally well in RE.
 We expect RE to be a pupil’s highest performing subject.

 |4+ = 91%

 7+ = 41%

 Pupils are taught in mixed ability groups in Years 7-9.
-In Year 7 there is also a nurture group for the SEN pupils to help ease their transition into life within the college.
-In Years 7-9, pupils have two 50 minute lessons a week.
+In Years 7 and 9, pupils have two 50 minute lessons a week.
+In year 8 pupils have three 50 minute lessons a week.

 In Year 7, pupils study six units, each taking a term to cover.
 These are: